 At Paris Performing Arts we follow the Imperial Society of Teachers of Dance (ISTD).
 Our classes start at the Pre Primary grade and continue to Adult level.
 Pre & Pointe Work Classes are for invited students only and is offered to advanced students aged 11+ who show the correct strength and ability to further their ballet en pointe.

 We have a 100% pass rate in our ISTD examinations with students all gaining high merits and distinctions.

 Flex & Conditioning is a wonderful way to build strength and stamina whilst controlling coordination and flexibility for Dancers.

 The class works on the core elements required for a strong dancer, using pilates based exercises, ballet floor technique and cardio for warm-up.

 Students aged 7+ can attend these classes which are offered twice a week at Paris Performing Arts.

 Contemporary Dance is focused on expressing emotion through organic movements and unrestricted lines.
 Incorporating elements of lyrical Jazz, Ballet and Modern dance, Contemporary is an exciting fusion which develop fundamental skills, including balance, poise and graceful movement.

 Students at Paris Performing Arts may also enter examinations with the Associated Board of Dance (ABD) from the age of six upwards.

 Entry in to our Troupes are through audition only and students must attend a minimum of 3 hours of additional dance training with us weekly.
 Our performance troupe train in technique, flexibility and advanced choreography, encouraging performance skills to take them to a competitive level.
-Both Troupes compete around the South East and have successfully won various titles, trophies and medals both as a troupe and individually.
+All three of our Troupes compete around the South East and have successfully won various titles, trophies and medals both as a troupes and individually.